philngo/vimrc/README.md

 This is my .vimrc
 -----------------

+Features:

-map ; to :
+- ; maps to :
-,tw deletes trailing whitespace
+- ,tw deletes trailing whitespace

 To install, make sure you get gmarik's Vundle